digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/util_execSystem.png)

-A repeated call by `[  util_execSystem  ]` this appears to be indicative of a log from a function in a shared object library.
+A repeated call by `[  util_execSystem  ]` appears to be indicative of a log from a function in a shared object library.

-It also appears to be an exec system call which is a c function that allows running of a system command.
+It also appears to be a system call which is a c function that allows the running of a system command.
 These can be dangerous in nature for command injection if the function uses user input.

 These console log messages, especially those which allow tracing back to specific functions can allow for easier reverse engineering.
 To test this the wireless setup of the router was performed using the web portal.

 Wireless Setup
 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/wireless_setup.png)

-This triggered many console logs that showed use of the execSystem function for user supplied inputs.
+This triggered many console logs that showed the use of the execSystem function for user-supplied inputs.

 ```